rakeshthinqq/search-core/README.md

 for sharing GIF collections!
 It's like...
 Pinterest for GIFs?
 Well.. you get the idea.

-Your quest is to complete the **Three Requirements Sections** from the list below.
+Your quest is to complete the **Three Requirements Sections** below.

 When you're done, check out the [submission guidelines](#submitting).